 The Roanoke Region Gallery centers on a unified theme of regional transportation.
 Entitled Pathways to Railways, the gallery emphasizes the region’s significance as a transportation hub and how the paths, rivers, and rails attracted early settlement to the area.
 It also highlights the region’s natural history, cultural heritage, and growth until the establishment of the railroad in the region in the late 19th century.
 Conestoga wagon and batteau models are included, as well as a display of replica Indian artifacts.

 Exhibits are open from 9 a.m. to 5 p.m. daily until November 18, when the Visitor Center closes for the season.
-It will re-open spring 2008.
-For more info. visit http://www.explorepark.org/.
+It will re-open in spring 2008.
+For more info. visit https://www.explorepark.org/.